greg-js/arch-wiki-md-repo/wiki/_content/english/Bitmessage.md

 *   Navigate to the *Your Identities* tab
 *   Hit the *New* button and create a few new addresses.
 Since bitmessage is built to be used with different (ideally disposable) addresses, feel free to create more than one address (for instance this user created four addresses)
 *   You can use either a passphrase or a random number as the basis for the generation of your address.
 A random number is better for security and a passphrase is better for convenience (you can recreate your identity more easily with a passphrase than with a random number)
 *   Remember the *address version number* and the *stream number*.
-These will be useful if you need to re-make your address for any reason
+These will be useful if you need to re-make your address for any reason (Currently the default address version is 4 and stream number 1 will be fine)

 ### With TOR